 Stream multiplayer games – League of Legends, Dota, Rocket League, and Smash can all be fun games to play over the web.
 Just be mindful that bad internet connection can make any of these games a bad time.

 Create a Minecraft server for hackers to build in

 Keep in mind that not all your hackers will be video game players.
 Host some non-gaming activities as well.
 Some of our ideas are:

-!Light **– Code-in-the-dark activity where participants have 5 minutes to recreate a website without previewing the code they’re writing.
-Stream the host’s screen so that hackers can see what everyone else built and vote on their favorite.
+!Light**– Code-in-the-dark activity where participants have 5 minutes to recreate a website without previewing the code they’re writing.
+Show the host’s screen so that hackers can see what everyone else built and vote on their favorite.

 Slideshow Karaoke – Presenter picks a random slidedeck based on suggestions from the audience.
-Have a volunteer present it (via voice stream) without knowing what it is while the presenter controls the slides.
+Have a volunteer present it without knowing what it is while the presenter controls the slides.

 Typing contest – Host an online typing contest to see who can type the most words per minute using websites like 10 Fast Fingers.

 Music – If hackers have Spotify Premium, you can stream background music on Discord.
 Think about hosting an organizer DJ of the hour and have hackers vote on their favorite playlists.

 Show and Tell – Allow hackers to share with groups things they’ve been working on, interesting podcasts they’re listening to, a fun recipe they tried, or anything else they want to share.

 User Experience Design Competition – Give hackers a limited amount of time to create a design based on a theme you announce.
 Have them post it in a thread on slack/discord and participants can vote on their favorite.